Dutch and Flemish masters

-More than two hundred masterpieces by Dutch and Flemish masters are on permanent display in the intimate rooms of the former home of Johan Maurits, Count of Nassau-Siegen.
-Jan Steen households, Van Ruisdael landscapes, flower still lifes and Rubens and Frans Hals portraits provide a rich and varied illustration of seventeenth-century painting.
+More than two hundred masterpieces by Dutch and Flemish masters have a permanent place in the intimate rooms of the former home of Johan Maurits, Count of Nassau-Siegen.
+Households by Jan Steen, landscapes by Van Ruisdael, flower still lifes and portraits by Rubens and Frans Hals provide a rich and varied picture of seventeenth-century painting.